grounded-lab/plsm-GD/README.md

 ## Concept

-1. One trigger -> full context restored and grouped

-[insert screen recording]

 - Restore the right working set quickly from *any* included tab entry point.

     - Opening a file directly from Docs/Drive auto-restores all saved group(s) that contain that file.

-2. Opening a group directly from the extension restores only that selected group.

     [insert screen recording]

-3. Same file can exist in multiple groups without cross-group merge side effects.
+    - Opening a group directly from the extension restores only that selected group.

     [insert screen recording]

 **some other features:**
+- Same file can exist in multiple groups without cross-group merge side effects.
 - Restores reuse/merge by tab-group title to keep one canonical Chrome group per saved group.
 - Large auto-restore flows require confirmation before opening many tabs (combined threshold gate).
 - Drive folder adds are expanded recursively into supported editor files before storage/restore.